satyajitsriram/datasciencebootcampspring2024/README.md

+This contains-
-Solutions for Data Science Bootcamp- Spring 2024 Take home assignments!
+1. Solutions to assignments- NYU Tandon DataScience Bootcamp Spring 2024
+2. Final project presentation for the same